 I get confused sometimes.
-About direct objects, transitive and non transitive, regular and irregular.
+About direct objects.
+Transitive and non transitive.
+Regular and irregular.
 I mean how can I make sense of anything if verbs confuse me?
 I like things simple.
 I walk the road.
 I open the door.
 I put wood on the fire.
 I stare out the window.
 It rains.
 I wait.
 I mean who doesn’t?
 Wait.
 Stare.
 Funny verb wait is.
 Wait implies the doing of nothing.
 Unravel might follow depending upon what it is the waiting is for.

 There is nothing else quite like a verb.
 They are.
 Then they’re not.
 I mean you’re swimming and then you’re not.
 You move onto the next verb.
-That’s the thing, you’re usually not in between verbs long.
+That’s the thing.
+You’re usually not in between verbs long.
 They tend to dominate like that.
-Either you’re say swimming or you’re not.
-You could of course be doing many things at the same time like breathing or laughing or yelling.
-Maybe you’re yelling because you’re not swimming anymore, you’re drowning.
+Either you’re say, swimming, or you’re not.
+You could, of course, be doing many things at the same time, like breathing or laughing or yelling.
+Maybe you’re yelling because you’re not swimming anymore.
+You’re drowning.
 The thing is you’ve moved onto the next verb.

 Unravel.
-That’s the verb where we begin to fail, the start toward the end.
+That’s the verb where we begin to fail.
+The start toward the end.
 Who knows what starts the unravel.
 Maybe it’s just where we start again.
 Like a knitted sweater or a scarf that just doesn’t work out.
-We take the threads apart, separate one strand from another so we can weave them into something newer and different – maybe better.
+We take the threads apart, separate one strand from another so we can weave them into something newer and different.
+Maybe better.

 It should be the simplest thing really.
 To sow and reap.
 Sow and reap.
 Choose your path, choose your way, choose your verbs carefully.
 What of the bugs, the weather, the deer, voles, the mice or slugs?
 Can you plan for such things?
 So many things you say and wring your hands.
 So many things can go awry.
 There’s no guarantee what noun you’ll end with.
 Or adjective.
+Or verb.
 There’s no promise.
 Give and it shall be given unto you, your cup runneth over, shall men give into your bosom and all that kind of talk.
 Reap what you will.
 Judge not that you be judged.
 There but by the grace go I. I don’t know.
 Do your best.
 Exist.
 Give.
 Be kind.